sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 == Convex geometry ==

-Some smaller improvements that are listed in the [[https://trac.sagemath.org/wiki/SagePolyhedralGeometry#release_9.4|release notes for optimization and polyhedral geometry software interactions in Sage]].

 === ABC for convex sets ===

 Sage 9.4 has added an abstract base class `ConvexSet_base` (as well as abstract subclasses `ConvexSet_closed`, `ConvexSet_compact`, `ConvexSet_relatively_open`, `ConvexSet_open`) for convex subsets of finite-dimensional real vector spaces.
 The abstract methods and default implementations of methods provide a unifying API to the existing classes `Polyhedron_base`, `ConvexRationalPolyhedralCone`, `LatticePolytope`, and `PolyhedronFace`. [[https://trac.sagemath.org/ticket/31919|#31919]], [[https://trac.sagemath.org/ticket/31959|#31959]], [[https://trac.sagemath.org/ticket/31990|#31990]], [[https://trac.sagemath.org/ticket/31993|#31993]]